All Episodes

 You know, as a former prosecutor, I mean, to me, this just looks like an open and shut case.

-What's your interpretation, uh, Brian Finch?
+What's your interpretation, Brian Finch?

 I wouldn't be ready to pin it on any given organization or any individual.

-I do think though it highlights at the end of the day that the incredible dissatisfaction and the incredible dishonesty of the DNC during the campaign process and how much it had been spoiled and aimed towards Hillary Clinton, and just goes to show how much the Democratic Party at the end of the day had surrendered its values uh and its its principles uh with respect to government to the personality of the Clinton family.
+I do think, though, it highlights at the end of the day that the incredible dissatisfaction and the incredible dishonesty of the DNC during the campaign process and how much it had been spoiled and aimed towards Hillary Clinton.

-And and you know, you reef what you sow, you know, whether or not this was actually tied to someone uh in the Clinton family or the Clinton campaign, I I'm not ready to to make that uh connection at any given time, but uh this is what you do when you're underhanded and you're always walking a fine line between legal and illegal.
+You know, whether or not this was actually tied to someone in the Clinton family or the Clinton campaign, I'm not ready to make that connection at any given time.

 Thank you all for being with us.

-We appreciate your insight and uh analysis.
+We appreciate your insight and analysis.

-800-941 Sean, our toll-free telephone number you want to be a part of the program.
+800-941-Sean, our toll-free telephone number, you want to be a part of the program.

 Sherman is in Fairfield, Ohio.

-Sherman, you're on the Sean Hannity show.
+Sherman, you're on the Sean Hannity Show.

 Hi.